alliecarlile/myopia-clustering-analysis/README.md

 Part 2: Apply Dimensionality Reduction
 Perform dimensionality reduction with PCA.
 How did the number of the features change?
-Hint: Rather than specify the number of principal components when you instantiate the PCA model, state the desired explained variance.
-For example, say that a dataset has 100 features.
-Using PCA(n_components=0.99) creates a model that will preserve approximately 99% of the explained variance, whether that means reducing the dataset to 80 principal components or 3.
-For this assignment, preserve 90% of the explained variance in dimensionality reduction.
-Further reduce the dataset dimensions with t-SNE and visually inspect the results.
-To do this, run t-SNE on the principal components, which is the output of the PCA transformation.

 Create a scatter plot of the t-SNE output.
 Are there distinct clusters?